talivneh/workshop-1/README.md

 Don't forget about round corners of background white card and background in general<br />

 In general - don't be bounded by given design.
 You can improvise and make it deligtfull (hint hint: animations)

+**By end of workshop we will chose the best ones and present them at front of the class**